TDarkShadow/iheartnewvegas/main.md

 - Select **yUI.ini**, and set **bMatchingCursor** to 1.
 - Click **Save** and close the window.

+> ℹ️ This matches the in-game cursor to the current HUD color.

 ## PATCHES

 ### General fixes